SaturnHEX9/Predator_Phylogenetic_Diversity/R.scripts/README_ubuntu.md

     sudo R

 Now copy/paste each of these R commands to the R terminal.
-This will install dependencies.
 It may ask you to choose a mirror site for downloading.
 Choose one close to you.
 Each command may take several minutes as it downloads and compiles files.
 On success it should say "DONE".

     install.packages("devtools")
     install.packages(c("R6", "yaml", "digest", "crayon", "optparse"))